-Sales and Marketing (in thousands, except percentages) (in thousands, except percentages) Percentage Change 2022 versus 2021 Percentage Change 2021 versus 2020 (in thousands, except percentages) Percentage Change 2023 versus 2022 Percentage Change 2022 versus 2021 Change 2022 Change 2021 versus 2021 versus 2020 Change 2023 Change 2022 versus 2021 Sales and marketing Sales and marketing \$64,413 \$53,648 \$47,116 20% 14% \$65,084 \$64,413 \$53,648 1% As a percent of revenues As a percent of revenues 18% 15% 14% 20%
+Sales and Marketing

+(in thousands, except percentages) 2024 2023 2022 Percentage Change 2024 versus 2023 Percentage Change 2023 versus 2022 Sales and marketing \$ 51,065 \$ 65,084 \$ 64,413 (22)% 1% As a percent of revenues 15 % 18 % 18 %

-Our sales and marketing costs consist primarily of internet-based advertising, personnel costs and other business development-related expenses.
+Our sales and marketing costs consist primarily of personnel costs, internet-based advertising and other business development-related expenses.
 Our internet-based advertising relationships consist primarily of fixed cost and performance-based (cost-per-impression, cost-per-click and cost-per-acquisition) advertising relationships with an array of online service providers.
 Our sales personnel consist of a combination of inside sales and outside sales professionals.